 Many heat pumps can more consistently keep homes cozy.
 While furnaces typically operate in one of two ways—on or off—many new heat pumps operate at variable capacities.
 By running at a low strength, and constantly circulating air, a heat pump is far better than a furnace at maintaining consistent levels of temperature and humidity throughout the home.
 Variable running speeds also lower your electricity bill: It takes less energy to constantly move around a little bit of warm or cool air than it does to generate a large amount of hot or cold air and spread it throughout the building quickly.

 Americans often believe that green solutions are a downgrade.
 Yes, paper straws are lousy, but in this case heat pumps are sensible purchases for most homeowners and better for the environment.
 But because—at least for now—heat pumps are expensive, it will take work to convince homeowners and contractors to consider them.

 Several states and municipalities have already passed laws that set short- and long-term goals for reducing greenhouse emissions with new rules for how buildings are heated and cooled.

-In April 2022, Maryland enacted its Climate Solutions Now Act, which requires the state to reach net-zero emissions by 2045, with steep reductions by 2031.
-Virginia and several other states are considering similar measures, and a few have already passed laws aimed at lowering emissions, often by requiring homes and businesses to shift toward products that can run on renewables.
+Beginning in July 2023, all new homes and apartments built in Washington must be equipped with heat pumps.
+Several states are considering similar measures, and a few have already passed laws aimed at lowering emissions, often by requiring homes and businesses to shift toward products that can run on renewables.